genzyio/genzy/docs/docs/categories/06-Services/service-class-types-config.md

 </Tabs>

 :::important
-Types configuration is used at the server side, since it is used for telling `Nimbly` how to set up a detailed [OpenAPI](https://www.openapis.org/) documentation, with [SwaggerUI](https://swagger.io/) that includes [Type Definitions](https://swagger.io/docs/specification/data-models/data-types/).
+Types configuration is used at the server side, since it is used for telling `Genzy` how to set up a detailed [OpenAPI](https://www.openapis.org/) documentation, with [SwaggerUI](https://swagger.io/) that includes [Type Definitions](https://swagger.io/docs/specification/data-models/data-types/).
 :::